wmealing/wmealing.github.io/toshiba-toughpad-fz-g1-3.md

 # Toshiba toughpad FZ-G1 mk3

 Ive got Fedora 32 installed on this system.
 The advice below may work on other distributions.
+I'd be happy to do more of these if anyone wanted to throw their a few toughpads my way.

 ## Brightness: